Gradually, I opened my eyes and, eventually, woke up from the deep slumber I was in. Instantly, I let out a groan.

-“Toshiro, someone moved into the house in front of us.
-And guess what?"
+“Toshiro!
+Guess what?
+Guess what?
+Someone moved into the house in front of us!”

 I opened my eyes and intriguingly looked at her.

-"The girl is beautiful.
-Too beautiful!"
-She stood up, her hands slamming on the table.
+"The girl there is beautiful!”
+She exclaimed, raising her hands in the air.

 "I just want to caress her hair!
 No, her body!
 No, anything will do!"